Custom Event Notification Templates¶

 template variables used to mark different data, it does not include IP addresses, operating systems, or other more detailed information.

-Thus, using embedded DQL allows you to obtain corresponding data by passing region
+Then, using embedded DQL, you can obtain corresponding data by using region

 and host